xsf3190/Open-CMS-web-application/README.md

 ## Accesibility
 CKEditor helps making sites accessible.

-We prevent sites from being published that fail minimum accessibility requirements - e.g. including an alternative desription of an image.
+We prevent sites from being published that fail minimum accessibility requirements - e.g. all images must include an alternative description.

-Colour contrast is ensured by the CMS - users can choose any colours they like for text, backgrounds, buttons etc as long as they satisfy accessibility requirements.
+Colour contrast is ensured by the CMS - users can choose any colours they like for text, backgrounds, buttons as long as they satisfy accessibility requirements.

 ## Security
 The CMS enables website owners to edit the site in situ - therefore secured access is essential.